teaforthecat/bones-http/README.md

 ## Query

 Let's say we have a function that gets data from a database.
 We'll connect this function to the web by creating a query handler.
-The first parameter will be the parsed query string from the web request.
-This query string has a schema attached to it.
-This can be anything, as with the commands.
-Instead of a list though, there is only one query handler.
+This is a function that takes three arguments, similarly to the command handler.
+The first parameter will be the parsed query string from the web request, conformed to a schema.
+The second is the auth-info, and the third is the whole request.

 ```clojure
 (defn list-widgets [args auth-info request]